| On a weed-grown spur behind the shop, or at the far end of the yard, sits

 a diesel can pro duce maximum power at slow speeds, while a steam locomotive

+cannot.
 In the 1960s, Southern Pacific ordered two specially designed spreaders

 for its Donner Pass route, and these are among the largest of the type.